sdomoszlai13/sdomoszlai13.github.io/_posts/2023-04-06-weather-station.md

 ## CASE

 The case is a custom-made, 3D printed part.
 I designed it myself to fit my needs.
 There's nothing special here; it's a case that allows a PCB and an LCD to be screwed in, a button to be glued in and a little pocket for the battery holder.
-Some pictures depicting the cases are shown below.
+Both cases are held together by magnets put into the "pockets" of the individual parts.
+Some pictures of the nice (?) purple-colored cases are shown below.

 ![](/images/weather-station/case-top.png "Top part of the base station case")